pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 ### 4.4: Verify on GitHub

 1. Go to your GitHub account
-2. Find the `bob-todo-app` repository
+2. Find the `bob-To Do-app` repository
 3. Verify all files are present
 4. Check the commit history